whoatemycookie/gene-expression-qtl/_episodes/02-load-explore-data.md

 ~~~
 {: .language-r}

-## Clinical Phenotypes
+## Physiological Phenotypes

-The data used in these analyses are available from
+The complete data used in these analyses are available from
 [Data Dryad](https://doi.org/10.5061/dryad.pj105).

 Load in the clinical phenotypes.